-Paragraph 1 definition of "remuneration" of the Fourth Schedule Section 10(1)(k)(i): provisions (dd), (ii), and (jj)

-Effective from 1 March 2017 (2018 year of assessment), where any dividend is received or accrued to a person by way of a dividend contemplated in the following provisos, these amounts must be included in remuneration and employees' tax MUST be deducted.

-Note: pre 1 March 2017 these amounts were only taxable on assessment.

-Paragraph (dd) of the proviso to section 10(1)(k)(i)

-- Dividends received or accrued i.r.o of services rendered or be rendered or i.r.o or by virtue of employment or the holding of any office are taxable as ordinary revenue, unless the: - Dividend received i.ro. of restricted equity instrument as defined in s8C; - Share is held by the employee, or - Restricted equity instrument constitutes an interest in a trust.

-Income must reflect under code 3719.
+Reference to the Act Paragraph (g) definition of "remuneration" of the Fourth Schedule Section 10(1)(k)(i): proviso (dd), (ii), (jj) and (kk), section 31(3)(b)(i) Meaning Effective from 1 March 2017 (2018 year of assessment), where any dividend is received or accrued to a person by way of dividend contemplated in the following provisos, these amounts must be included in remuneration and employees' tax MUST be deducted.
+Pre 1 March 2017 these amounts were only taxable on assessment.
+From 1 March 2018 in terms of paragraph 11A(4) of the Fourth Schedule, the employer must ascertain from the Commissioner the amount of employees' tax to be deducted or withheld.
+The updated tax directive application IRP5/IT3(a) details Paragraph (dd) of the proviso to section 10(1)(k)(i) Dividends received or accrued i.r.o of services rendered or be rendered or i.r.o or by virtue of employment or the holding of any office are taxable as ordinary revenue, unless the: Dividend received i.r.o. of restricted equity instrument as defined in s8C; Share is held by the employee, or Restricted equity instrument constitutes an interest in a trust.
+Reflect under code 3719.
 Code 3769 MUST only be used for local dividends linked to foreign services.

-Paragraph (ii) of the proviso to section 10(1)(k)(i)

-• Exemption in s10(1)(k)(i) will not apply to any dividend received by or accrued to a person i.r.o. services rendered or to be rendered i.r.o. of or by virtue of employment or the holding of any office, other than a dividend received or accrued i.r.o a restricted equity instrument as defined in s8C held by that person or in respect of a share held by that person.

-Income must reflect under code 3720.
+Paragraph (ii) of the proviso to section 10(1)(k)(i) Exemption in s10(1)(k)(i) will not apply to any dividend received by or accrued to a person i.r.o. services rendered or to be rendered i.r.o. of or by virtue of employment or the holding of any office, other than a dividend received or accrued i.r.o a restricted equity instrument as defined in s8C held by that person or in respect of a share held by that person.
+Reflect under code 3720.
 Code 3770 MUST only be used for local dividends linked to foreign services.

-Paragraph (jj) of the proviso to section 10(1)(k)(i)

-- Dividends i.r.o. of restricted equity instruments will not be exempt if the value of the underlying shares is liquidated in full or in part by means of a distribution before the restrictions on the shares are lifted. - The exemption will NOT apply where the dividend is derived directly or indirectly from, or constitutes: - Amount transferred/applied by a company as consideration for the acquisition or redemption of any share in that company; - Amount received/accrued in anticipation of, or in course of winding up, liquidation, deregistration or final termination of a company; or - Equity instrument that is not a restricted equity instrument as defined in s8C, that will, on vesting, be subject to that section.

-Income must reflect under code 3721.
+Paragraph (jj) of the proviso to section 10(1)(k)(i) Invidends i.r.o. of restricted equity instruments will not be exempt if the value of the underlying shares is liquidated in full or in part by means of a distribution before the restrictions on the shares are lifted.
+The exemption will NOT apply where the dividend is derived directly or indirectly from, or constitutes: Amount transferred/applied by a company as consideration for the acquisition or redemption of any share in that company; Amount received/accrued in anticipation of, or in course of winding up, liquidation, deregistration or final termination of a company; or Equity instrument that is not a restricted equity instrument as defined in s8C, that will, on vesting, be subject to that section.
+Reflect under code 3721.
 Code 3771 MUST only be used for local dividends linked to foreign services.
+Paragraph (kk) of the proviso to section 10(1)(k)(i) • The exemption shall not apply to any amount received as dividend as defined in section

+- 8C that was acquired in circumstances contemplated in section 8C(1) if that dividend is derived directly or indirectly from - An amount transferred or applied by a company as a consideration for the acquisition or redemption of any share in that company; An amount received or accrued in anticipation or in the course of the winding up, - An amount received or accrued in anticipation or in the course of the winding up, liquidation, deregistration or final termination of a company.

+Note: paragraph (kk) came into operation on 1 March 2017.

+Reflect under code 3723.
+Code 3773 MUST only be used for local dividends linked to foreign services.